andreas-fischer/movie-trailer-website/README.md

 All movie information except the movie trailer is pulled through the public OMDb API (http://omdbapi.com/).

+Both fresh_tomatoes.html and fresh_tomatoes.py were provided in its current form by Udacity, no changes have been made.

 ## How to use

 The movies have to be preselected.
 Define the movies you want to display by